alliterhorst/voice-mate-gpt/README.md

 ### Description

-**Voice Mate GPT** is an innovative plugin developed in TypeScript, specifically designed to enhance the chat experience on OpenAI.
+**Voice Mate GPT** is an innovative plugin developed in TypeScript, specifically designed to enhance the chat experience on OpenAI and DeepSeek.
 This plugin transforms chat interaction, enabling voice communication with advanced technology.
 Integrating OpenAI's GPT models for Natural Language Processing (NLP), Voice Mate GPT offers a more natural, fluid, and intuitive interaction.

 ### Features